How to Reset Any Water Heater In Under 5 Minutes

-If you want to reset your hot water heater as quickly as possible, there are 8 steps you need to follow.
+If you want to restart your water heater as quickly as possible, there are 7 steps you need to follow.
 Fortunately, they are all very short, so you should be able to blow through them quickly.

-Step #1 Open the Hot Water Heater
+#1 Open the Hot Water Heater

 Figure out where the hot water heater is plugged in, turn off the electricity, and remove the cable from the wall.

 There is also a chance that your hot water heater might not be plugged in at all.
 If it is wired to your electrical system directly, then you will need to shut off the power to that specific area.
-If that is the case, you should navigate to the circuit breaker box, find the label for your hot water heater, and turn it off.
+If that is the case, navigate to the circuit breaker box, find the label for your hot water heater, and turn it off.

 After you are certain you have removed all power from the hot water heater, it is time to start working on it.

-Step #2 Remove the Cover Plates
+#2 Remove the Cover Plates

 They are usually located near the bottom of your water heater.
-Find a metal plate that is held in place using screws.
-Then, use a screwdriver to remove the screws from the plate.
+Once you’ve located them, please use a screwdriver to remove them.

 If there is a second cover plate, you will need to remove this as well.
 Make sure you use the right screwdriver for the plate.
 Otherwise, you run the risk of stripping the screws, which could be a serious issue.

-Step #3 Remove any Insulation
+#3 Remove any Insulation

 After you have removed the insulation pad, simply put it to the side.
 You do not want to throw this away, as you will need to put this back when you are done working on your hot water heater.

 Please look at your manual to see what you have to do to fix the gasket.
 If you have questions about this process, you’ll need to contact a professional who can help you.

-Step #4 Press and Hold the Reset Button
+#4 Press and Hold the Reset Button

-There’s a good chance that button has actually been labeled at the reset button.
+There’s a good chance that the button has actually been labeled as the reset button.
 This is a sign you are in the right place.